LONGITUDES

 6 May 2024: Mariana concludes her involvement as a member of the 2024 Acquisition Committee of the Col·lecció Nacional d'Art Contemporani of the Government of Catalunya.
 This year’s acquisition fund rose to €850,000 (from 599.399,51 in 2023).
 Once the Committee selects the artworks, they undergo review by a qualification board.
 From there, they proceed through legal departments for draft contracting, finance, and shipping for their final journey to museums around the region.
 This process spans the entire year.

-A public announcement of the 2024 acquisitions—including works of contemporary art, and also photography, cultural artefacts, comics and illustration, postwar art, and the second avant-garde—will be made in a press conference in early 2025.
+A press conference in early 2025 will announce the 2024 acquisitions—including works of contemporary art, photography, cultural artefacts, comics and illustration, postwar art, and the second avant-garde—publicly.
 Behind this forthcoming announcement are long days reviewing the 434 applications received, followed by 8 online sessions lasting 3 to 4 hours each debating proposals alongside the members of this year’s Committee.

 30 May 2024: Private screening of the documentary “Artefacto 71 –¿Qué hace un artista?”
 (What does an artist do?), directed by Argentinian-born, Mataró-based artist Carlos Essmann.
 The film synopsis states “One thing is clear: the contemporary artist can dispense with his or her manual skills and give as much or more importance to intellectual work than to the artistic object.
 So what does an artist do?
 Artefacto 71 attempts to answer this question by reviewing the activity of a working-class artist like the Catalan Martí Anson, establishing a dialogue between artist and filmmaker as equals.”